vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/04-why-not-just-do-it-ourselves.md

 <!--
 And, it's at this point that it's worth asking a very valid question, which is "can't we just do that ourselves?"

-And sure, it's not too difficult to simply register a bunch of different endpoints in different files.
+And yeah, it's not too difficult to simply register a bunch of different endpoints in different files.

-We've kind of solved that whole problem that I was talking about, _and_ avoided the need to bring in an additional dependency, right?
+We've kind of solved that whole problem that I was talking about, _and_ avoided the need to bring in an additional dependency.

-I can certainly accept that as an argument.
-I can't guarantee that FastEndpoints won't be the next FluentAssertions or MediatR.

-That particular argument aside, I believe that FastEndpoints still offers enough that it's absolutely worth using over barebones Minimal API, in this case.
+Concerns about whether FastEndpoints is going to be the next MediatR in going commercial aside, I think it still offers enough that it's absolutely worth using over barebones Minimal API, or using controllers.
  -->

 ---